pedronachtigall/CodAn/README.md

 The predictive models are available in the folder "models".
 The folder contains all models designed for Eukaryote species (i.e., Fungi, Plants and Animals [Invertebrates and Vertebrates]).
 The models were designed to be used in Full-Length or partial transcripts.
 Download the model specific to your necessities, as described at the "models" folder, decompress the model file, and indicate de decompressed model folder path in the "-m" option.

+# Tutorial
+Follow the instructions in the quick [tutorial](https://github.com/pedronachtigall/CodAn/tree/master/tutorial) to learn how to use CodAn and interpret the results.

 Reference
 =========